eaton/obby/README.md

 # Opu

-A consolidated suite of object manipulation tools for Node.js.
+A consolidated suite of Typescript-friendly object manipulation tools.

 There's very little original code in Opu; its purpose is to make a number of disparate object access, manipulation, and comparison utilities consistent with each other and available in a shared package for my own projects.